"Work is love made visible."

 Many people complete Qoya teacher training to enhance their path of personal growth.
 The Intensive is a deep dive into self-awareness and the power of movement, ritual, community and pilgrimage to bring clarity to our purpose and encourage us to take action in our lives.
 If you're a regular Qoya student, teacher training is an amazing way to bring more structure and inspiration to your personal practice, and to go deeper into the fundamentals of Qoya.
 Similarly, if you're new to Qoya and wish to dive deep with the practices of Qoya, teacher training is a wonderful way to submerge yourself in all things wise wild and free.
 For questions, email firstname.lastname@example.org.

 Will I be a certified teacher after the training is complete?

-Qoya classes combine the traditional benefits of fitness — including strength, flexibility, balance, endurance, and agility training — with a unique empowering approach that is feminine, expressive, and, most importantly, fun.
+Qoya classes combine the traditional benefits of fitness — including strength, flexibility, balance, endurance, and agility training — with a unique empowering approach that is feminine, expressive, and most importantly, fun.
 Qoya is different in that it offers a shift in consciousness that evolves the way we have been taught to move our bodies as women.
 Drawn from the wisdom of yoga, creative expression in dance, and the pleasure found in sensual movement, Qoya helps women enjoy and revel in their feminine bodies.
-In other words, the focus becomes more on the enjoyment of the experience in the present moment vs. all the traditional motivation factors of exercise (losing weight, toning, burning calories, stretching, reducing stress, etc.).
-All those become pleasurable byproducts, but not the reason you go.
+In other words, the focus becomes more on the enjoyment of the experience in the present moment versus all the traditional motivation factors of exercise (losing weight, toning, burning calories, stretching, reducing stress, etc.) All those become pleasurable byproducts, but not the reason you go.
 The reason you go is your joy.

 One of the main differences is that Qoya addresses all parts of a woman: mind, body, emotions, energetic, spirit and soul - seeing her as human & divine.